ace-lab/pl-ucb-csxxx/README.md

    - alpha (question is ready for TA review)
    - beta (question is ready for instructor to review)
    - release (instructor has blessed the question and can now be released to students)
-5. Author name (ex: dgarcia for Dan Garcia).
-All developers should define their author tag inside `infoCourse.json`
+5. Author name as Github username:
+   - All developers should define their author tag inside `infoCourse.json`
+   - Under description, add your Berkeley or personal email in the case that your Berkeley email gets deleted or contributer is not part of UC Berkeley.
+   - CS10 uses first initial and last name (Ex: dgarcia for Dan Garcia) with all other identifying components in the description.
-6. Conceptual v Numerical variants (ex: 4v20)
+6. Conceptual v Numerical variants: (ex: 4v20)
-   - Conceptual variants are the number of times the prompt changes in a QG
+   - Conceptual variants are the number of times the prompt changes in a QG.
    - Numerical variants are the number of times the values in a question change.
-   - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v20"
+   - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v20".
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.

 ### Optional Tags